priyanshusinghchouhan/react-playground/08-basic-react-Recoil/README.md

-# Recoil – My Notes
+# Recoil – State Mangement Library

 I’ve started learning **Recoil** for state management in React, and here’s what I practiced and built.
 This was my first time working with atoms, selectors, and async data in Recoil, and I tested out multiple features step by step. ⚡